Patient Navigation at the Abramson Cancer Center at Pennsylvania Hospital

 The Patient Navigator serves as a link to available resources for the patient.
 These resources include: connecting patients to social support services that require finding ways to pay for care, providing education and educational resources, and assisting with transportation, support groups and other areas of psychosocial needs.
 A Patient Navigator guides patients through the health care system and improves the quality of their care.

-At the Joan Karnell Cancer Center at Pennsylvania Hospital, the Patient Navigator role is filled by an oncology nurse for breast cancer patients, which is the most commonly diagnosed cancer at JKCC.
+At the Abramson Cancer Center at Pennsylvania Hospital, the Patient Navigator role is filled by an oncology nurse for breast cancer patients.
 For all other cancer types, the Patient Navigator role is filled by a social worker, according to disease type.
 The Geriatric Oncology Program is coordinated by a social worker who also serves as Patient Navigator for the high risk geriatric population.